 One of the best compliments a music teacher can receive is when their students play a music game on the playground.
 And Al Citron is the perfect song for making that happen.
-It has a catchy melody and simple rhythms.
-Plus, there’s the added intrigue of the song being about a sweet treat.
-What’s not to love about that?!
+It has a catchy melody and simple rhythms, plus a fun and easy stone-passing game.

 CIRCLE GAME & STRONG BEAT